 Whilst the scheme allows Suppliers the flexibility to manage their Credit Cover position on a daily basis, Suppliers may find it more convenient to simply lodge their likely maximum Credit Cover requirement for longer periods.
-This can be estimated by identifying the 21 day reference period on which they are likely to deliver the largest metered volumes, and making use of the Supplier Obligation Forecasting Model (SOFM) Transparency Tool on the LCCC website8.
+This can be estimated by identifying the 21 day reference period on which they are likely to deliver the largest metered volumes.